 In general, our albedo measurements agree well with those from \cite{Ishiguro_2013} and \cite{Renard_1995}, yet fall between the high \cite{Hanner_1974} value and low \cite{Lumme_1985} value.

+To compare the wavelength dependence of our albedo measurement, we compare it with published zodiacal light reflectance spectra from \citet{Matsumoto_1996} and \citet{Tsumura_2010}. \citet{Tsumura_2010} used the low-resolution spectrometer aboard the Cosmic Infrared Background ExpeRiment (CIBER) to observe zodiacal light from 0.75–1.6 \micron, and extended their analysis to 2.2 \micron\ using Infrared Telescope in Space (IRTS) data from \citet{Matsumoto_1996}.
+In both studies, the reflectance spectra were obtained by dividing the measured zodiacal light spectra by an assumed solar spectrum and normalizing at a reference wavelength.
+Because these measurements represent relative reflectance rather than absolute albedo, the comparison is intended to assess only the spectral shape.
+In Figure \ref{fig:comparing_albedos}, we therefore plot the reflectance spectra from \citet{Tsumura_2010} as a thick grey line, scaling the amplitude to match the Kelsall albedo at 2.2 \micron.
+The plotted data are taken from Figure 10 of \citet{Tsumura_2010}.
+The spectral trends from \obrienzodi\ and CIBER/ IRTS agree very well, although our albedo spectrum has noticeably poorer spectral resolution.

 Finally, we include modeled albedos for interstellar dust from \cite{Zubko_2004}, which were derived by fitting UV–IR extinction, diffuse IR emission, and elemental abundances.
 Although interstellar dust differs in composition and grain size from IPD, and exhibits features such as PAH emission not yet seen in zodiacal light, we include this to compare interstellar dust and IPD.
 For example, the IPD particles in our Solar System tend to be $>$10 \micron\ in size \citep{Reach_2003}, compared to interstellar dust that is typically $<$1 \micron\ in size \citep{Weingartner_2001}.
 The models from \cite{Zubko_2004} find that interstellar dust is much more reflective than the dust in our model, but still find a decreasing albedo with decreasing wavelength at the bluest wavelengths.